 For many people, a better work/life balance is one of the key appeals of the charity sector and you’ll find it with us too.

 We work regular office hours which many of our staff balance with family, sporting, social or charitable commitments, and while we’d never stop you working into the evening if that’s your preference, it’s absolutely not expected.
 Throughout the year there’ll be a handful of out-of-hours events, like client networking evenings or the charity softball league finals where we’ll sometimes expect your support, but we think that’s a pretty fair deal.

 Speaking of social events, we’re a friendly bunch and enjoy regular Christmas and summer parties, quiz nights, a running club, charity activities and all sorts of after-work socialising on a regular basis.

 What else can we tell you?
 There’s a generous holiday allowance, plus extra days between Christmas and New Year and your birthday off, and we’re based right on the riverside in Vauxhall.
 The building’s widely known as ‘Charity Towers’ on account of being 17 floors high and home to the likes of Macmillan Cancer Support, Marie Curie and Comic Relief; and being just two minutes from the station, various supermarkets, coffee shops, bars, gym and more, it’s an easy location to access and work in.

-Last but by no means least, as well as earning commission on your placements, we have an extensive range of rewards and incentives for new starters and experienced staff alike: recently including a trip by first-class Eurostar to Paris and the Champagne region!
+Last but by no means least, as well as earning commission on your placements, we have an extensive range of quarterly and annual rewards and incentives, achievable by new starters and experienced staff alike, so there's always something to aim for.